 That said, with renovations, there are two rules of thumb: don’t over-renovate and don’t do any Renos which please you, but which might turn off otherwise interested buyers.

 Small Upgrades And Repairs Can Make A BIG Difference

 There are few things that put buyers off more than viewing a home that looks uncared for.
 Sometimes it’s little things, sometimes bigger ones.
 The bottom line is: if you want to get top market value for your home, you might need some minor upgrades, but you’ll definitely need to make all necessary repairs – even those “out of sight and out of mind”.

 Re-org & Maintenance: The OBVIOUS That Needs Doing

-Similar to necessary repairs, basic re-organization and maintenance tasks are “must-dos”.
+Similar to necessary repairs, basic reorganization and maintenance tasks are “must-dos”.
 While buyers might not notice such work when it is done, they’ll notice when it isn’t.
 This impression of neglect will make it more difficult for them to comfortably project themselves into your home’s living space.
-Click here for re-organization/maintenance tasks that will improve your home’s curb appeal and interior “homeyness”.

-All our REALTORS® at Locations North know what today’s discerning buyers are looking for, and can provide you with many ideas to maximize your home’s saleability.
+All our team of REALTORS® at Locations North know what today’s discerning home buyers are looking for, and can provide you with many ideas to maximize your home’s saleability.
 They’ll also be able, if necessary, to recommend trusted, local home service providers who do excellent work at competitive prices.